-The Company uses the Black-Scholes model to determine the fair value of options and warrants.
+The Company uses the Black-Scholes option model to estimate the fair value of options and warrants.
 The main factor affecting the estimates of stock-based compensation and warrants is the stock price volatility used.
 The Company uses historical price data and comparables in the estimate of stock price volatility.

-Other items requiring estimates for the audited consolidated financial statements are prepaid expenses and other receivables, accounts payable and accrued liabilities and future income taxes.
+Other items requiring estimates for the unaudited consolidated financial statements are prepaid expenses and other receivables, accounts payable and accrued liabilities and future income taxes.
 Changes in the accounting estimates in these items may have a material impact on the financial position of the Company.